extremeshok/clamav-unofficial-sigs/README.md

 ## Change Log
 ### Version 5.1.1 (updated 2016-04-12)
  - eXtremeSHOK.com Maintenance
- - Added OS X config
+ - Added OS X and openbsd configs
+ - Fixed host fallback sed issues by @MichaelKuch
  - Suppress most error messages of chmod and chown
  - check permissions before chmod
  - Added the config option remove_disabled_databases # Default is "no", if enabled when a database is disabled we will remove the associated database files.
  - Added function xshok_mkdir_ownership
  - Do not set permissions of the log, cron and logrotate dirs
  - Fix: fallback for missing gpg -r option on OS X
+ - Update sanesecurity signatures
  - Bump config to 61

 ### Version 5.1.0